andrewcbuensalida/debezium-mongo-java-mysql-docker-mapbox-mbta-module-16-mit/instructions.md

 Create the Docker container for Debezium and make sure you associate it with the MBTANetwork network.
 Provide a screenshot to show that you have successfully created the Docker container and associated it with the MBTANetwork network.

-`docker run -it --rm --name debeziumserver --network MBTANetwork debeziummodule16 bash`
+`docker run -it --name debeziumserver --network MBTANetwork debeziummodule16 bash`

-Once the Debezium container is running, open a shell (from <CLI> in the Debezium Docker container) and go through the steps of installing the nano text editor.
+(This is already done in the host computer, not container) Once the Debezium container is running, open a shell (from <CLI> in the Debezium Docker container) and go through the steps of installing the nano text editor.
 Provide a screenshot to show that you have successfully installed the nano text editor in your shell.

 `apt-get update`